-1.14 Work on the Hawkhurst Neighbourhood Plan began in April 2014 when the designated boundary for the Hawkhurst Neighbourhood Plan was approved by Tunbridge Wells Borough Council.
-The boundary of the plan area is shown on page 13 and in Appendix 01.
+Work on the Hawkhurst Neighbourhood Plan began in April 2014 when the designated boundary for the Hawkhurst Neighbourhood Plan was approved by Tunbridge Wells Borough Council.
+See page 57.

-1.15 Since early 2015, the NDPC has been supported in its work by Feria Urbanism, a professional design and planning practice.
+Since early 2015, the NDPC has been supported in its work by Feria Urbanism, a professional design and planning practice.
 The process began in early 2015 with site visits by the consultant team in January, February and April.
 These visits were followed by several key events to engage the community: